jrlangford/go-profiling-workshop/README.md

 One of the tools Go provides for code profiling is its testing framework.
 A test or benchmark can be specifically compiled to be profiled.

 'When CPU profiling is enabled, the Go program stops about 100 times per second and records a sample consisting of the program counters on the currently executing goroutine's stack.'

-Read go's full [blog entry](http://blog.golang.org/profiling-go-programs) on profiling.
+(Read go's full [blog entry](http://blog.golang.org/profiling-go-programs) on profiling)

 The following example generates a CPU profile of one benchmark in this package and writes the output into the "prof" file.

 `go test -run=none -bench=BenchmarkLinearSortNoBuffer -cpuprofile=prof github.com/jrlangford/go-profiling-workshop`

-A memory profile can be generated too by substituting the -cpuprofile param for -memprofile
+A memory profile can be generated too by substituting the -cpuprofile param for -memprofile.

 ##PProf